beaumoaj/itd_for_volunteers/ITD.md

 The role of volunteers is to review submissions by applicants and respond with feedback.
 The submissions will be found on the Dashboard.
 See below for the instructions on how to access the dashboard.

+> aside positive
+> ### Important
+>
+> Reviewing work submitted by the applicants is a core task for volunteers.
+You should prioritise reviewing submitted work when you have free time available.

 The Slack channel `#cyf-intro-to-digital-course` is for volunteers to discuss and ask questions, for example if you have questions about reviewing applicants work.
 This channel has a canvas containing important information [https://codeyourfuture.slack.com/canvas/C01332PNRTN](https://codeyourfuture.slack.com/canvas/C01332PNRTN).
 You **should read the canvas first**.
 This document contains additional information to help you find your way around as a volunteer.

 ### What you should already know